Welcome back to our series on tooth decay and remineralization.

 Quick refresher on pH…

-pH is the measure of the acidity/alkalinity of some liquid.
-Commonly recognized as ranging from 0-14, the middle of 7 is the pH of pure water.
-Anything less than 7 is increasingly acidic.
-Anything greater than water is alkaline/base.
+pH is the measure of the acidity or alkalinity of a liquid.
+Commonly recognized as ranging from 0 to 14, the middle reading of 7 is the pH of pure water.
+Anything lower than 7 is increasingly acidic.
+Anything greater than 7 is alkaline/base.

 When we go from a saliva pH of 7.0 to let’s say 6.0, our saliva has become 10 times more acidic.

-Dentistry agrees that the minerals in our teeth dissolve and leave our teeth in the 5.0-5.5 range.
+Dentistry agrees that the minerals in our teeth dissolve and leave our teeth when pH is in the 5.0 to 5.5 range.

-Back to how our sweet snack impacts our mouth…
+Back to how a sweet snack can impact our mouth…

-As ‘good conductors of the symphony in our mouths‘, one of the strategies we aim to apply is to encourage the bacterial strains we want to colonize our teeth.
-We want the good bugs to dominate a region so strains like strep mutans have to scrap and fight for a place to hang out.
+As ‘good conductors of the symphony in our mouths‘, one of the strategies we aim to apply is to encourage the beneficial bacterial strains.
+We want the good bugs to dominate a region so thug bugs like strep mutans have to scrap and fight for a place to hang out.

-Repeated exposure to sugar actually does exactly the opposite.
-Over time, consuming sugary foods encourages, even downright causes, strep mutans to dominate the zone.
+Unfortunately, repeated exposure to sugar has the exact opposite effect.
+Over time, consuming sugary foods encourages (and even downright causes) strep mutans to dominate the mouth.

-How sugar impacts oral health ‘outside the mouth’…
+How sugar impacts oral health from ‘outside the mouth’…

-Eating sugar also negatively impacts our oral health by causing the flow of fluid in our teeth to reverse from cleansing our teeth to sucking sugar (and the bugs implicated with tooth decay) into our teeth.
+Eating sugar also causes the flow of fluid in our teeth to reverse directions.
+Instead of cleansing our teeth by repelling bacteria, the new, reversed flow direction sucks sugar (and the bugs implicated with tooth decay) into our teeth.

-We have written extensively about this fascinating mechanism, called ‘dentinal fluid flow’ in a previous article titled ‘What causes tooth decay (and how to stop it).‘
+We have written extensively about dentinal fluid flow in an article titled, ‘What causes tooth decay (and how to stop it).‘

 Saliva to the rescue…

-Our saliva tirelessly rescues us from the low pH post eating something sweet.
+Our saliva tirelessly rescues us from the low pH that results from eating something sweet.

 In fact, saliva has multiple mechanisms to neutralize the circumstances associated with tooth decay.

-One mechanism saliva provides is to buffer the acids through a series of steps.
-In almost like a relay race style, one system raises the pH to a point, then passes the baton to another mechanism to raise the pH even more, and so on.
+For example, saliva buffers the acids through a series of steps.
+It’s almost like a relay race–one system raises the pH to a point, then passes the baton to another mechanism to raise the pH even more, and so on.

-Some of this buffering is accomplished by minerals in our saliva.
-Other mechanisms rely on proteins in saliva to buffer acids in the mouth.
-Through this ‘multi-mechanism’ effort, our systems neutralize acids in the mouth as quickly as possible to restore a pH that supports remineralization.
+Some of this acid buffering is accomplished by minerals in our saliva, and some is accomplished by saliva proteins.
+Through this ‘multi-mechanism’ effort, our systems neutralize acids in the mouth as quickly as possible to restore a pH that supports tooth remineralization.

-Another main job of saliva is what is called ‘oral clearance’.
+Another main job of saliva is something called ‘oral clearance’ (also called ‘salivary clearance’).

-Oral clearance, also called salivary clearance, is to simply flush acids (and bad bugs that some of the proteins in saliva have rounded up) out of the mouth.
-While it may not be a pleasant thought to some, we eat a lot of bacteria every day.
+This is when saliva simply flushes acids (and thug bugs that some of the saliva proteins have rounded up) out of the mouth.
+While some people might find it an unpleasant thought, we swallow a lot of bacteria every day.

-The fact that we produce close to a liter (quart) of saliva each day shows you just how much ‘oral clearance’ happens without our conscious effort everyday.
-Oral clearance is another tool that saliva applies to stop the damage in our mouths.
+The fact that we produce close to a liter (quart) of saliva each day shows you just how much ‘oral clearance’ happens without our conscious effort.
+Oral clearance is another way in which saliva helps to stop the damage in our mouths.

-Rather than having to neutralize all the sugar in the mouth, through oral clearance, we have built in mechanisms that send sugars and the acids along their digestive journey.
+Rather than having to neutralize all the sugar in the mouth, through oral clearance, we have a built-in mechanism that sends sugars and acids along their digestive journey.

 How sweet flavor impacts saliva production

-So, if we clear acids from damaging our teeth by buffering them and by oral clearance, how does the sweet flavor impact our saliva production?
+So we prevent acids from damaging our teeth by buffering them and via oral clearance, but how do sweet flavors impact our saliva production?

 This is (yet) another reason why sugars are so problematic.

 You see, our bodies produce saliva based on stimulation.
-One form of stimulation is via chewing (thus why chewing xylitol gum, for example, has been proven to lower risk of tooth decay).
+One form of stimulation is via chewing (which is why, for example, chewing xylitol gum has been proven to lower the risk of tooth decay).

-The bummer, of course, is when we eat sweet foods, especially very regularly, it becomes the norm and our natural salivary mechanisms aren’t strongly activated to neutralize the damage.
+The bummer is that when we regularly eat sweet foods, it becomes the norm and our natural salivary mechanisms aren’t strongly activated to neutralize the damage.

-Solutions to help mitigate the damage in the mouth
+Solutions to help mitigate sugar damage in the mouth

-Here are four super simple ways we all can help stop acids from destroying our enamel.
+Here are four super simple tips we can use to help prevent acids from destroying our enamel.

-By repeatedly rinsing the mouth (with room temp water without lemon), we provide even more relief and a quicker recovery to a healthier mouth pH.
-This helps reduce the time that strep mutans can establish itself as the ‘top dog’ of the symphony in our mouths while encouraging oral clearance.
+By repeatedly rinsing the mouth (with room temperature water without lemon), we provide even more relief and a quicker recovery to get back to a healthier mouth pH.

-Be sure to swish vigorously, especially between the teeth, to help reduce the acidity of plaque colonies hanging around between your teeth.
+Be sure to swish vigorously, especially between the teeth, to help reduce the acidity of the plaque colonies that are hanging around between your teeth.

 3. Exercise your saliva!

-Yep, we can stimulate and thereby ‘exercise’ our salivary capacity.
-This is particularly important for those on medications, or with conditions which cause a decline in saliva production.
+Yep, we can stimulate saliva flow and thereby ‘exercise’ our salivary capacity.
+This is particularly important for people who are on medications or who have medical conditions that cause a decline in saliva production.